ddbrown30/TownSquare/readme.md

 #### Adding Travelers:
 Enter the player's name in the text field and click the Add Traveler button.

+#### Running a Vote
+To run a vote, select the Start Nomination button.
+This will hide the timer and replace it with the voting clock hands.
+Click on the player that has been nominated.
+This will point the red hour hand at the nominee and the blue minute hand at the next clockwise player.
+To start the vote, press the Start button at the base of the clockhands.
+The minute hand will begin rotating around the town.
+You can adjust the rotation speed by changing the Vote Speed slider.
+To exit the vote system, click the Stop Nomination button.

 #### Everything Else:
 The Randomize button will randomize the position of the tokens in the seating arrangement.